cassieeric/Basic-knowledge-of-Python/Threading/README.md

 # Introduction
 This folder is mainly about threading, multiprocess and so on.
+Mainly focus on the basic knowledge.